 Hashbrown Breakfast Casserole is an overnight breakfast casserole made with hash brown potatoes, eggs, shredded cheese and breakfast sausage.
 The perfect dish for Sunday brunch or any holiday breakfast.

-If you're looking for an easy breakfast for weekends or holidays, this super easy hashbrown breakfast casserole is for you.
+If you’re looking for an easy breakfast for weekends or holidays, this super easy hashbrown breakfast casserole with Simply Potatoes is for you.
 This easy recipe is a complete meal with hash brown potatoes, breakfast sausage, bacon and loads of cheddar cheese.

 This easy breakfast bake takes just a few minutes to throw together.
-So, it's perfect if you're not an early riser -- like moi.
+So, it’s perfect if you’re not an early riser.
 Even better, if you want a make ahead breakfast, you can make this cheesy breakfast casserole the night before and bake it the next morning.

-My Cheesy Hashbrown Casserole makes a delicious holiday side dish.
-And this breakfast casserole with sausage and hash browns makes an easy holiday breakfast to serve for Christmas morning, Easter brunch, Mother's Day brunch or Thanksgiving morning.
+And this easy breakfast casserole with sausage and hash browns makes an easy holiday breakfast to serve for Christmas morning, Easter brunch, Mother’s Day brunch or Thanksgiving morning.

 Ingredients

-- Hash browns -- I use Simply Potatoes as the potatoes need to be thawed for this recipe.
+• Hash browns — I use Simply Potatoes shredded potatoes as the potatoes need to be thawed for this recipe.
 Use your favorite frozen hash brown potatoes and thaw them and drain them to remove excess water.
+Or, grate your own fresh potatoes.

-- Breakfast sausage -- Either slice up cooked breakfast links or cook crumbled sausage
+• Breakfast sausage — Either slice up cooked breakfast sausage links or cook crumbled sausage.
+I like to cook breakfast sausage in the air fryer.

 How to Make Hash Brown Breakfast Casserole